-The following table sets forth information concerning the compensation for services rendered to us for the two years ended December 31, 2022, of our Chief Executive Officer, our principal financial officer and our highest compensated officer whose annual compensation exceeded \$100,000 in the fiscal year ended December 31, 2022, if any.
+The following table sets forth information concerning the compensation for services rendered to us for the two years ended December 31, 2023, of our Chief Executive Officer and our other named executive officers, determined in accordance with SEC rules applicable to smaller reporting companies, our principal financial officer and our highest compensated officer whose annual compensation exceeded \$100,000 in the fiscal year ended December 31, 2023, if any.
 We refer to the Chief Executive Officer and these other officers as the named executive officers.